Stop using tobacco by joining a FREE Tobacco Cessation Class!

 Do I have a problem with tobacco?

 Not all tobacco users have a tobacco use disorder.
 Some users never experience withdrawal symptoms when use is decreased.
 Nicotine Anonymous offers the following questions to anyone who may have a problem with nicotine.
 These questions are provided to help the individual decide if he or she has a tobacco use disorder and wants to stop using tobacco.
 Take the Tobacco Addiction Assessment.

 Another way to assess nicotine dependence is to determine whether you experience withdraw or unpleasant symptoms when not using tobacco.
 These symptoms can include:

 - Increased appetite

 How can I encourage someone to quit using tobacco?

-Family and friends often believe they encourage others to quit using tobacco by citing numerous reasons why they should quit.
+Family and friends often believe they encourage others to quit by citing numerous reasons why they should quit.
 For most users, the suggestion of quitting typically does not offer the motivation to quit.
 In fact, most who do quit using do so because they found the motivation on their own.
 The best thing you can do is to offer support and encouragement if and when they decide to quit.
 If they are not ready to quit, let them know that you will support them whenever they are ready.

-As a friend or family member of a nicotine addict, it is important to educate yourself on tobacco products, nicotine addiction, and second-hand tobacco smoke.
+As a friend or family member of a nicotine addict, it is important to educate yourself on tobacco products, nicotine addiction, and second-hand smoke.
 For many users, quitting takes multiple attempts and relapses before kicking the habit for good.
 The more you understand about this addiction, the more supportive you can be.
 Understanding how addictive nicotine can be will also be helpful if and when a smoker relapses.

 How can I quit using tobacco?